santtu/santtu.github.io/_posts/2014-03-06-network-and-parallelism-in-erlang.md

 > over the Internet and difficult even on a local network (the network
 > I used has ~150 µs average packet latency).

+**The next few paragraphs were added on 2016-02-16.
+My thanks to Robert Gionea for pointing out the distinction between `{active, true}` and `{active, once}` in how parent process queue is handled.**

+Robert's email got me looking much more closely on the bug and digging deep into Erlang runtime's internals which means I can now give out the exact conditions what cause the bug to occur — there are two conditions that need to hold so that the code above may lose a packet due to a race condition:

+1. SMP is enabled (enabled automatically on multicore/multiprocessor systems).
+2. Child process modifies socket's `active` state **while** socket's ownership is being transferred (parent calls `gen_tcp:controlling_process`.)

+See [ERL-90](http://bugs.erlang.org/browse/ERL-90) bug report for much, much more in-depth description of the actual underlying problem - it has surprisingly old roots, probably being the side effect of introduction of SMP capability introducing a new failure mode to `gen_tcp:controlling_process` that was not fully appreciated at that time.
+The fix discussed below prevents the second condition from happening and thus also prevents the race condition from occurring.

+(End of 2016-02-16 edit.)

 ### De-bugged versions of the server code

 Fixing this is easy once the problem is identified: just add a